dandyvica/wcc/README.md

 # wcc

-The unix wc command have an option on Linux to report the shortest line in a text file.
+The unix *wc* command have an option on Linux to report the shortest line in a text file (*wc -l* ).
 This utility just calculate the minimum and the maximum line length of an ascii file, as well as the number of lines.